luxonis/depthai-hardware/DM1092_ESP32_Embedded_WIFI_BT_IMU/README.md

 With this revision the IMU issue is fixed, now connected over SPI.

 # Getting started
 The DM1092 accepts power input from 5V barrel jack and it can also accept power from USB C connector.
-Booting can be accomplished from either the ESP32 or NOR flash on the BW1099EMB, boot selection is configured on BW1099EMB with BOOT resistors.
+Booting can be accomplished from either the ESP32 or NOR flash on the OAK-SOM-IoT, boot selection is configured on OAK-SOM-IoT with BOOT resistors.

-The reset button resets the Luxonis DepthAI BW1099EMB SoM only.
+The reset button resets the Luxonis DepthAI OAK-SOM-IoT SoM only.
 The 5V LED indicates 5V power is present on the DM1092.
-The PG LED indicates "power good" from the DepthAI BW1099EMB SoM.
+The PG LED indicates "power good" from the DepthAI OAK-SOM-IoT SoM.
 The "RUN" LED indicates that the DepthAI SoM is not reset.

 # Design Revision info